 As the name implies, a dental bridge literally bridges the gap of the missing tooth.
 The bridge is anchored to the adjacent teeth and to do so these teeth are permanently filed down in order to place the crown as functional support.
 This process may weaken the adjacent teeth, making them vulnerable to decay.

 The above guide explains the pros and cons of a dental bridge versus an implant restoration.
 However, these are general guidelines and you should consult your dentist to review all risks, benefits and alternatives to determine the best restoration treatment for you.

-At Smilefocus, we offer several smile restoration solutions and will assess your dental health before recommending the appropriate procedure for you.
+Dr Brendan Gin has a particular interest in crown, implant crown and bridgework and will assess your dental health before recommending the appropriate procedure for you.
 Call us at 6733 9882 or simply request an appointment here.
-Our professional and caring team will ensure your treatment to be as pleasant as possible.